bbjimmy/YAB/README.md

 Yab is a complete BASIC programming language for Haiku.

 Yab allows fast prototyping with simple and clean code. yab contains a large number of BeAPI specific commands for GUI creation and much, much more.

-This package includes only the yab binary and documentation.
+yab-IDE is a powerful development environment, which of course is programmed in yab itself.

 Compiling